pretis/flexpret/README.md

 3. Run `./configure --prefix=/opt/riscv --with-arch=rv32i --with-abi=ilp32` (assuming your preferred installation directory is `/opt/riscv`);
 4. Run `make`.

-### Program Configuration
-- `PROG_DIR=[path]` Directory of programs in tests/ to compile and/or run.
-This is the test program that is executed when running command 'make run'.
-The default value 'isa' means that an assembler test suite is executed.
-- `PROG_CONFIG=[]` Program configuration, start with target name

 ### Regression Test
 To run a C regression test for the current processor configurations
 ```